 "Founded in 1973, The Heritage Foundation is a research and educational institution—a think tank—whose mission is to formulate and promote conservative public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense."

-"One of seven projects that make up the Pew Research Center, a nonpartisan “fact tank” that provides information on the issues, attitudes and trends shaping America and the world.
+See topics such as Economic Recession, Poverty, etc. From the Pew Research Center, a nonpartisan “fact tank” that provides information on the issues, attitudes and trends shaping America and the world.
 It does not take positions on policy issues.
 The Pew Research Center is an independent subsidiary of the Pew Charitable Trusts."

 "In the mid-1960s, President Johnson saw the need for independent nonpartisan analysis of the problems facing America's cities and their residents.
 The President created a blue-ribbon commission of civic leaders who recommended chartering a center to do that work.
 In 1968, the Urban Institute became that center."
 For more information on poverty related issues, browse the Urban Institute site By Topic and see Fact Sheets.